stimms/grunt-spawn/README.md

 ### The 'spawn' task

-Pay close attention to the spawn task.
-There are two targets namely 'spawn' which can be targeted using the following command:
+Pay special attention to the spawn task above.
+There are two targets namely `list` which is merely a demonstration of a bare bones shell command and `test` which demonstrates how this plugin can be tweaked to do slightly more fine grained spawning.
+Grunt-cli commands below:

     grunt spawn:list